Table of Contents

 10. Who is responsible for allocating this budget?

-In larger organizations, you’ll need to figure out how the budget is determined.
-Is this something that could change with a bit of influence and persuasion?
+In larger organizations, figure out how budget is determined.
+Is it something that could change with influence and persuasion?
 Or is it set in stone?

 11. Do you have a current solution or vendor in place?